wso2-extensions/esb-connector-salesforcebulk/docs/batches.md

 ```

 **Properties**
-* jobId: The unique identifier of the Job.
+* jobId: The unique identifier of the job to which the batch you specify belongs.
-* batchId: The unique identifier of the batch.
+* batchId: The unique identifier of the batch for which you want to retrieve results.

 **Sample request**